Investment Associate, Debt Team

 - Supporting role on monitoring the portfolio of existing loans.

-- Responsibilities include, in respect of specific existing loans: reviewing company reports; monitoring compliance with covenants; flagging any potential credit issues and preparing monitoring papers for review by CDC’s credit committee.
+- Responsibilities include: reviewing company reports; monitoring compliance with covenants; flagging any potential credit issues and preparing monitoring papers for review by CDC’s investment committee.

-- Update internal systems such as eFront as required
+- Updating internal systems such as eFront as required.

 Research and strategy:

-- Contributing to sector/country strategies; collecting market data and other ad-hoc analysis/research activities relevant to CDC’s debt business.
+- Contributing to sector and country strategies; collecting market data and other ad-hoc research and analytical activities relevant to CDC’s debt business.

 - Keeping up-to-date with deal-flow, deal management and portfolio monitoring databases for all transactions covered by the debt team.

-- At least two years of relevant experience within a DFI or commercial banking environment, preferably with exposure to Project Finance, Corporate Lending, lending to Financial Institutions (Bank and Non-Bank) or Receivables Finance (Supply Chain Finance / Reverse Factoring).
+- At least two years of relevant experience within a DFI or banking/investment environment, preferably with exposure to project finance, corporate lending, lending to financial institutions (bank and non-bank) or receivables finance (supply chain finance / reverse factoring).

-- University degree with Masters in Finance, Economics, Corporate Finance, or accounting degree.
+- University degree in finance, economics, corporate finance accounting, or other relevant degree.
 CFA, ACA or MBA would be an additional advantage.

-- Analytical and research skills (including the ability to analyse company reports, sector data, economics and relevant political events);
+- Analytical and research skills (including the ability to analyse company reports, sector data, macroeconomic and relevant political events);

 - Financial modelling and excel skills;

-- Ability to work on multiple opportunities across products and sectors while working to deadlines and managing time effectively;
+- Ability to work on multiple projects across products and sectors while working to deadlines and managing time effectively;

 - Good business communication and presentation skills;